jaodsilv/LifeHackingScripts/PromptEngineering/ClaudeProjects/InterviewPrep/save-status-command.md

 When I mark a topic as complete, all its subtopics are automatically marked complete unless explicitly specified otherwise.

+## Spaced Repetition Integration

+The system uses your confidence, priority, and difficulty ratings to create an optimal review schedule:
+- High-priority, low-confidence topics are scheduled for immediate review
+- Difficult topics follow a more frequent review pattern
+- Topics marked as easy with high confidence have longer intervals between reviews

 ## Persistence Across Sessions